 Hand-embroidered Kashmir shawl, c.1810.
 Made from fine red wool twill.
 The sides and ends are bordered with hand woven panels.
 There is a hand-embroidered signature by the maker.
 The boteh, known in the West as the paisley motif is a representation of the growing shoot of the date palm.
 This superb period shawl was probably hand embroidered in Persia for the Western market.

 Chantilly lace shawl, 1860s.
 With its irresistible allure, black Chantilly lace, associated with the romance of the night, is ideal for the ultra-feminine floral design.
-The intricate design features delicate tendrils caressing lace flowers, which stretch out their petals, yearning for the sun.
+The intricate design features delicate tendrils caressing lace flowers.
 The amazing painterly detail in the flowers is memorable.
 Today on the runways in Paris, Chantilly lace is making a comeback.

 Chinese hand-embroidered silk shawl, c.1920.
-Made from medium-weight ivory silk crepe, the shawl is bordered all around with a 13"-wide border of hand-knotted silk fringe.
+Bordered all around with a 13"-wide border of hand-knotted silk fringe.
 Each corner of the square shawl is exquisitely hand embroidered with an exotic tree and a garden of flowers in matching silk floss.
-The featured Tree (of Life), however, is rare.
+The featured Tree of Life, however, is rare.
 The hand embroidery has been carried to the utmost refinement of delicacy.

 Paisley hand loom shawl, 1840s.
 The striking shawl catches the eye with its rich tomato red ground and contrasting, fuchsia fringed border.
 The color combination was the height of fashion when the shawl was woven.
 The oral provenance from a descendant states the shawl belonged to his grandmother Elizabeth Adam (nee Cuthbert) of 86 canal Street, Paisley, Scotland.